illinoisdata/pod/CONTRIBUTING.md

 # How to develop on this project

-pod welcomes contributions from the community.
+chipmink welcomes contributions from the community.

 **You need PYTHON3!**